daerlnaxe/Pack-My-Game/README.md

 	* Don't move or delete files from the source (never)
 	* Ask before to overwrite roms, manuals, music, video that are in the working directory meanwhile the copy (the target directory)
-	* Currently it ask a global permission to overwrite for the image/pictures files, even if no files are already present
+	* Currently it ask a global permission to overwrite for the image/pictures files, even if there is no image file in the the destination folder.
 	* The clones are added only if they are grouped with a main in LaunchBox
 	* Compression 7z and zip